Redningsselskapet/nestjs-plugins/packages/nestjs-nats-jetstream-transport/README.md

 For the rest of the choices just press enter and use the defaults.

+> You can also automatically create a stream by defining a streamConfig object to the NatsJestStreamOptions object.
+> This will create a new stream or update existing.
+> The code example bellow has this object defined so there is not really necessary to add this stream through nats cli.

 [Read more about the stream configuration here]()

 You are now ready to publish and consume events on the stream.
 See the [code example](#Code-example) below for a test drive.